-Today, more than ever, medical services professionals must work hard to stand out from the crowd and find new clients.
-Not only do you have to become more involved in the community you serve, you must also develop an active digital presence.
-This includes having a dynamic website and learning how to better promote your health or medical services services online.
+Today, more than ever, businesses in the medical and health industry must work harder than ever to remain competitive.
+Not only do you have to become more involved in the community you serve, you must also maintain an active digital presence.
+This includes having a website and learning how to better promote your services online.

-As well as spending money in offline marketing activities, you will probably find (if you haven’t already) that in order to compete, increasingly larger amounts of their marketing budget need to be allocated to developing and maintaining a website that will drive leads, engage visitors, outperform the competition in search engines and give your business wider marketing reach online.
+As well as spending money in offline marketing, you will probably find that in order to compete with other health or medical businesses, you will need to designate a larger portion of your budget towards developing and managing a website that can drive clients, engage users, outrank the competition in search engines and help increase your marketing exposure online.

-This means that your website not only has to look professional, your pages have to be fast-loading, and be easy to navigate, but it’s also important to keep in mind that the needs of the website will change over time and some areas will need to be frequently updated.
-This requires implementing sound web and content management strategy.
+This means that your website not only has to look professional, your web pages have to be fast-loading, and be easy to navigate, but even more importantly, your site’s needs will change over time and some aspects may need to be updated often.
+This requires having a well-planned website and content management strategy in place.

-Another difficult challenge that medical organizations face online, as other professions do for that matter, is that they have only about thirty seconds to provide users what they need or they will look elsewhere.
+Another difficult challenge that medical-related businesses face (as do other businesses for that matter), is that they have only about 30 seconds or less to provide users with what they are searching for or they will go elsewhere.

 “Websites have evolved into central information hubs where service information is still present but enhanced with web portals, hyperlinks to state and federal sites, and a variety of free tools.”